wagtail/wagtail/docs/reference/pages/model_recipes.md

 Iterating through `page.tags.all` will display each tag associated with `page`, while the links back to the index make use of the filter option added to the `BlogIndexPage` model.
 A Django query could also use the `tagged_items` related name field to get `BlogPage` objects associated with a tag.

-The same approach can be used to add tagging to non-page models managed through :ref:`snippets` and :doc:`/reference/contrib/modeladmin/index`.
+The same approach can be used to add tagging to non-page models managed through [](snippets) and :doc:`../contrib/modeladmin/index`.
 In this case, the model must inherit from `modelcluster.models.ClusterableModel` to be compatible with `ClusterTaggableManager`.

 ### Custom tag models